Preceptors must first be registered to access APEx.

 All students are responsible for recording a video of their MPH Internship Poster Presentation.
 The goal of the Poster Presentation is to allow students to share more about their internship experience.
 Students should still complete the electronic poster using the MPH Internship Poster Template, but they do not have to professionally print their poster.
 Students can record their poster presentation using their phone, computer, or through Zoom.
 See the below guidelines for the poster presentation.

-- The video should be at least 3-5 minutes in length.
+- The video should be at least 3-5 minutes in length, and should not be a voiceover.
 Students do not have to include their poster in the background, but they should reference sections of their poster in the video.
 To see ideas on how to present the material, watch some of the past MPH Student Poster Presentations.

 - In the video, students should provide an overview of their host organization, the background of the project the student worked on, relevance to public health, the products they developed, the impact of the work they completed, lessons learned, and how the internship relates to the course material learned during the MPH program including the MPH foundational and, if applicable, the departmental competencies selected.